Understanding distracted driving prevention: risks & tips

 Also, secure any loose objects in your car before you go.
 Organizing your stuff will prevent anything from rolling around and distracting you.
 If anything does fall or roll away, avoid reaching or grabbing for it while driving or even when you’re stopped.

-Avoid Eating and Drinking
+Avoid eating and drinking

 Eating and drinking is a major source of distraction.
 Both hands should be on the wheel.
 Taking them off to handle food or drinks can cause momentary distractions that can impair your coordination or reaction time.

-Stay Focused
+Stay focused

 When you’re behind the wheel, getting to your destination safely should be the only thing on your mind.
 Stay alert for hazards while driving and keep your eyes where you want to go.